marvanessa1/PasswordGenerator/README.md

 The application runs through if and else conditional code statements to generate randomized values to be inlcuded in user password pool to then create one final password with randomized characters.

 ## Deployed Application
-URL of deployed application [Password Generator] (https://marvanessa1.github.io/PasswordGenerator/).
+URL of deployed application [Password Generator](https://marvanessa1.github.io/PasswordGenerator/).

 ## Password Generator Mock-Up